mj351/frameworks_and_languages_module/technical_report.md

 ### ( Routing)

-The use of routing is a technique for selecting how an application should respond to HTTP request method GET, POST and DELETE from a client.
+The use of routing is a technique for selecting how an application should respond to HTTP request method such as GET, POST and DELETE from a client.
 We may use the Router method that provided by Express.js to simplify the request process, when we have routes that are the same such as:
 ---javascript
 app.get('/item',(req, res) => {
 });
 app.post('/item',(req, res) => {
 });
 app.delete('/item',(req, res) => {
 });
 ---
 We can combine both of them with a route method as the following:
 ---javascript
 app.route('/item')
 .get( (req, res) => {